Skip to content

 Party: partyπŸ”—

 This is part of the party system.
-This condition takes three optional arguments: every:, any: and count:.
+This condition takes three optional arguments: every:, any:, count: and location:.

 "Every" is a list of conditions that must be met by every player in the party.